bloq/cloud-cli/README.md

 ## `bcl login`

-Login to your BloqCloud account
+Login to your Bloq account

 ```
 USAGE